unahouExosite/docs/rpc/README.md

     `"basic"` returns basic information about a resource, such as its type, when it was created, last modified and, for 'client' and 'dispatch' type resources, its current status.

-    `"comments"` returns all comments associated with the specified resource that are visible to the calling client.
+    `"comments"` returns all comments associated with the resource that are visible to the calling client.
 See the One Platform User Guide for 'visibility' definition.

     `"description"` returns the description of the resource that was used to create or last update the resource.

-    `"key"` returns the Client Interface Key (CIK) associated with the specified resource.
+    `"key"` returns the Client Interface Key (CIK) associated with the resource.
     This is valid for client resources only.

     `"shares"` returns share activation codes along with information about how many times and for what duration this resource has been shared and which clients the activators are.

+    `"tagged"` needs to be documented (TODO)

+    `"tags"` needs to be documented (TODO)

-    `"usage"` returns current usage information for the specified resource.
+    `"usage"` returns current usage information for the resource.

 #####response